 Stan didn't make any attempt to get on with the lads and, although I used to sit next to him on the coach and try and make conversation with him, I could never claim to know him.
 Nobody did.
 He'd turn up for training, do his work, get changed and go home.
 Not exactly conducive to good team spirit, so I think most of the lads were relieved when he was finally flogged off to Aston Villa."

-Roy Evans reflects on the big chance he took on Collymore: "Stan was a great lad, still is a great lad and I've always said that in his time at Liverpool, particularly the first season, he and Robbie were brilliant together.
+As Liverpool took a chance on Stan Collymore, you can try your luck at Tipico.
+Whether you will be successful or not in your bets, the fact is that Stan found fame and fortune at Liverpool but never lived up to his promise.
+Roy Evans reflects on his stay at Liverpool: "Stan was a great lad, still is a great lad and I've always said that in his time at Liverpool, particularly the first season, he and Robbie were brilliant together.
 Even now if you look through Robbie's career, the best partner he's ever had was Stan.